Postdoctoral Fellowship in Health Outcomes Research

 - Applicants must hold a PhD, PharmD, or MD degree.
 If you do not hold one at the time of application submission, please state in your extended letter when you expect to receive it, as it must be received before funding could begin.
 Funding can begin as early as July 1, 2022 or as late as December 1, 2022.

 - Applicants are encouraged to apply at the earliest point possible in their postdoctoral research.
-Applicants requesting funds to continue an existing postdoctoral program for a third to fifth year will not be considered, nor will preference be given to those applying for funds to support postdoctoral work in the laboratory where their graduate work was performed.
+Applicants must be within their first two years of postdoctoral study at the time of award activation.
+Applications requesting funds to continue an existing postdoctoral program beyond a 4th year will not be considered.

 - Applicants must write and submit a research plan and provide the mentor’s research record, as well as a description of how the mentoring experience will enhance their career development in Health Outcomes Research.